 Read the “0722 Evening and Morning” devotion for today, by the late Charles Haddon Spurgeon.

 Good morning.
 Did you ever watch any of those TV shows about flipping houses?
 They by a house in really bad shape for $100,000.
 Then they invest another $100,000 to make it like new.
-Then they sell it for half a million dollars: a profit of $300,000.
+Then they sell it for half a million dollars: and profit $300,000.
 Did you ever take a good look at the people who are buying them?
 Where are these people getting all that money from?

 How about those who seem to ‘get away with murder’, as the saying goes?

 Now, granted, some of those people are paying $500,000 for a house with money that was honestly earned.
 And there are some who are not.
 Surely there is an end.
 Bob and Jillian, and most of us, are just one step away from disaster.
 If something happens and they are laid up in a hospital for a year, they may not be able to get back into the same shape they are now.
 And the evil man is not getting away with anything.
 One day, just like all of us, he will have to stand before the Lord and give account.
 Surely there is an end and your expectation may or may not be cut short.
 And surely there is an end, and that end is either Heaven or Hell for eternity.
-If you receive Jesus as your Saviour, Heaven, you expectation will not be cut short.
+If you receive Jesus as your Saviour, Heaven, your expectation, will not be cut short.
 If you reject Jesus as your Saviour, your expectation is cut short, and your dreams of Heaven are turned into Hell.

 The apostle Paul said…